tamagusko/tamagusko/README.md

   Ph.D.
 Candidate in Transport Systems @ University of Coimbra.
 </p>

-> Enthusiast of ML, programming, active mobility, and tennis.
+> Enthusiast of machine learning, computer vision, programming, active mobility, and tennis.

 Thanks for visiting.
 Enjoy it! o/